-This error can occur when trying to extract or open a zipped folder.
+The compressed (zipped) folder is invalid – this error can occur when trying to extract or open a zipped folder.
 It is the most ambiguous of the errors and the hardest to fix.

 This could’ve led to you downloading a corrupt file.
 Redownloading the file, if the size is small, would be really easy to do and wouldn’t require any substantial effort.

-Fix by finding another source to get the file
+7. Find another source to get the file

 Thankfully, it is very rare that you can find a file only on one server, and in most cases, if you look hard enough, you should be able to get the file from another source.